deniz-oezdemir/Transcendence/matchmaking/README.md

 6. As Game Engine I want to receive game start data (see pongapi/Readme.md).
 6. As Game Engine I want to send the match result to Matchmaking.
 7. As Game History I want to receive the finished match and/or tournament data.
+8. As Matchmaking I want to delete the finished match and/or tournament data.

 ## Development Steps